 For example, an amplifier has an output impedance of 10 Ohms.
 This is verified by placing a load of 10 Ohms across the output, and the voltage can be seen to decrease to ½ that with no load.
 However, unless this amplifier is capable of substantial output current, we might have to make this measurement at a very low output voltage indeed, or the amplifier will be unable to drive the load.

 Another amplifier might have an output impedance of 100 Ohms, but be capable of driving 10A into the load.
-Impedance and current are completely separate, and must not be seen to be in any way equivalent.
+Output impedance and current are completely separate, and must not be seen to be in any way equivalent.
 Both of these possibilities will be demonstrated later in this series.